REPAYLY Logo

 The Mathematics of Consolidation

 To determine if debt consolidation is mathematically viable, you must first calculate your current weighted average interest rate.
 For example, if you have three credit cards totaling £10,000 at 22% APR and a store card of £2,000 at 29% APR, your average interest rate is extremely high.
-If you can obtain a debt consolidation loan of £12,000 at a fixed 8% APR, the math is overwhelmingly in your favour.
+If you can obtain a debt consolidation loan of £12,000 at a fixed 8% APR, the maths is overwhelmingly in your favour.
 You will pay substantially less interest every month, and more of your monthly payment will go toward principal reduction.

-About the Author & Review Board
+About the Author

 Ready to take control?